|Meetings: TR 1-2:15, Sterling 1313|

 Richard Durrett: Probability: Theory and Examples.
 Version 5 is available from Rick Durrett's homepage at Duke University.

 Material covered.
-We continue from the point where 733 left off, and begin with review as needed.
-The topics we cover include Markov chains, stationary processes and the ergodic theorem, the subadditive ergodic theorem and some of its applications, Brownian motion and some of its basic properties.
-Suggestions for topics are also very welcome.
+We begin with a quick review of martingales and then take up Sections 4.6 (Uniform integrability) and 4.7 (Backward martingales).
+The section on backward martingales gives us the opportunity to discuss exchangeable processes and de Finetti's theorem.
+After that we go on to Markov chains, stationary processes and the ergodic theorem, the subadditive ergodic theorem and some of its applications, and finally Brownian motion and some of its basic properties.

 Prerequisites.
 Some familiarity with key parts from the first semester, such as measure-theoretic foundations of probability, laws of large numbers, central limit theorem, conditional expectations, and martingales.